Kenyon Martin Jr.: 2022-23

 Before the season, Martin made a trade request to the Rockets with the desire of playing more minutes.
 He instead became a full-time starter when Eric Gordon was traded in February 2023.
 Martin played in all 82 of the Rockets' games, starting 49 of them in his third season in the NBA.
 He also achieved career highs in points per game (12.7), field goal percentage (.572), rebounds per game (5.5), and minutes per game (28.0).

 On November 25, 2022, he scored 21 points along with a career-high 15 rebounds in a 128–122 win against the Atlanta Hawks.

 On March 22, 2023, Martin scored a career-high 31 points, shooting 12-18 from the field against the Memphis Grizzlies.

 On February 18, 2023, he was one of four participants in the AT&T Slam Dunk Contest on all-star weekend.

 Los Angeles Clippers (2023)

 On July 8, 2023, the Rockets traded Martin to the Los Angeles Clippers for two future second-round picks.

 Philadelphia 76ers (2023–2025)

 On November 1, 2023, the Philadelphia 76ers acquired Martin, Marcus Morris Sr., Nicolas Batum and Robert Covington from the Clippers in exchange for James Harden, P. J. Tucker, and Filip Petrušev.
 As part of the trade, the Clippers dealt a first-round pick, two second-round picks, a pick swap, and cash considerations to the 76ers, while sending a pick swap and cash considerations to the Oklahoma City Thunder.
-On July 15, 2024, he re-signed with the Sixers.
+On July 15, 2024, he re-signed with the Sixers on a two-year, $16 million contract.